rancher/opni-docs/docs/logging/logging.md

 opnictl bootstrap logging NAME [--insecure-skip-tls-verify] --gateway-url https://OPNI-GATEWAY-URL --token=TOKEN
 ```

  - NAME is the friendly name of the cluster.
+Different clusters should use a different name.
  - OPNI-GATEWAY-URL should be the address of the Opni Gateway API you have exposed.
  - TOKEN is the token from the UI.